Plasticity and evolvability under environmental variability: the joint role of fitness-based selection and niche-limited competition: Discussion

 \subsection{Evolving in a stable environment}

 We define a stable environment as one where the climate function, and hence, the reference environmental state is constant, i.e. $e_0^g=e_0^{0}, \quad \forall g \in \mathcal{G}$.
-The environmental state of the different niches is, therefore, also constant and equal to $e_n^g=e_0^{0} + n \cdot \epsilon$.
-We experiment with high-quality environments ($e_0^{0} > 7.5$) which can support a large population distributed among all available niches, low-quality environments ($ e_0^{0} \leq 0.5$) where the capacity is low with the majority of niches being unable to support any individuals and medium-quality environments (0.5 < $e_{0}^0 < 7.5$) where some of the niches become uninhabitable only for large enough $N$.
+The environmental state of the different niches is, therefore, equal to $e_n^g=e_0^{0} + n \cdot \epsilon$.
+We experiment with high-quality environments ($e_0^{0} > 4$) which can support a large population, low-quality environments ($ e_0^{0} \leq 0.5$) where the capacity is low with the majority of niches being unable to support any individuals and medium-quality environments (0.5 < $e_{0}^0 < 4$) where some of the niches become uninhabitable for large enough $N$.